joslat/joslat.github.io/_posts/2020-02-29-GraphQL-the-new-API-Standard.md

 tags:
   - API
   - Azure
-published: true
+published: false
 date: '2020-02-29'
 ---

 **It all began last year..**

-## Here is a secondary heading
+## I attended a user group meeting of the local Zurich user group,

 Here's a useless table: